sri177-de/RANSBOT/README.md

 **DISCLAIMER: THIS IS ONLY DEVOLOPED FOR EDUCATIONAL PURPOSES ONLY.
-The authors are not responsible for the castrophic damage or theft caused.**
+The authors are not responsible for the catastrophic damage or theft caused.**